MartinBuzogan/E2E-task/README.md

 ```

 ### Run Tests Sequentially
-Execute all tests one at a time (slower but more stable):
+Execute all tests one at a time with GUI:
 ```bash
 npm run test:sequential
 ```